-We have audited the accompanying statements of net assets available for Plan benefits of the Golden State Water Company Investment Incentive Program (the "Plan") as of December 31, 2011 and 2010, and the related statement of changes in net assets available for Plan benefits for the year ended December 31, 2011.
+We have audited the accompanying statements of net assets available for Plan benefits of the Golden State Water Company Investment Incentive Program (the "Plan") as of December 31, 2013 and 2012, and the related statement of changes in net assets available for Plan benefits for the year ended December 31, 2013.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Plan is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for Plan benefits as of December 31, 2011 and 2010, and the changes in net assets available for Plan benefits for the year ended December 31, 2011 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for Plan benefits as of December 31, 2013 and 2012, and the changes in net assets available for Plan benefits for the year ended December 31, 2013 in conformity with accounting principles generally accepted in the United States of America.

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying supplemental schedules of delinquent participant contributions for the year ended December 31, 2010 and assets (held at end of year) as of December 31, 2011 are presented for the purpose of additional analysis and are not a required part of the basic financial statements but are supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-These supplemental schedules are the responsibility of the Plan's management.
-The supplemental schedules have been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The accompanying supplemental schedule of assets (held at end of year) as of December 31, 2013 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+This supplemental schedule is the responsibility of the Plan's management.
+The supplemental schedule has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-/s/ BDO USA, LLP Costa Mesa, California June 28, 2012
+/s/ BDO USA, LLP

+Costa Mesa, California

+June 30, 2014